jkclark/Discardo-Retaino/README.md

 you're mindlessly clicking to make an "obvious" choice.

 ### Logic
-Note: DR will ignore ethereal status/curse cards.
+DR will ignore ethereal status/curse cards.

 ##### Discarding
 DR will automatically suggest a card to discard when your hand contains: